mrnim94/code_nim/README.md

 - **Backup**: Regular backup of configuration files and logs
 - **Scaling**: Run multiple instances with different repository configurations

+## 🎯 What Makes code-nim Special?

+### **Two Independent Review Types**
+Unlike traditional PR bots that only post inline comments, code-nim provides:
+1. **High-level summary** (like CodeRabbit) - Perfect for reviewers to quickly understand the PR
+2. **Detailed inline reviews** - Specific, actionable feedback on code changes

+Both types are tracked independently, so you can have one without the other, and neither will duplicate.

+### **Flexible AI Provider**
+- **Google Gemini**: Fast, reliable, and cost-effective
+- **Self-Hosted AI**: Full control, privacy, and support for Claude, GPT, LLaMA, Mistral, or custom models

+### **Production-Grade Reliability**
+- ✅ Concurrency protection prevents race conditions
+- ✅ Intelligent duplicate detection for both comment types
+- ✅ Comprehensive error handling and recovery
+- ✅ Detailed logging for debugging and monitoring
+- ✅ Rate limit protection with automatic delays

+### **Beautiful Formatting**
+- 📊 Summary comments with proper sections, bullets, and tables
+- 📝 Inline comments with structured Why/How/Notes format
+- 🎨 Clean Markdown rendering in Bitbucket

 ## 📄 License

 Apache License 2.0.
 See `LICENSE`.